 |Activities||Information about sales activity volume and sales team contribution, including the number of emails sent, calls made, tasks completed, appointments held, and visits made.|

 Understanding dataset structure

-Explore datasets contain all of the available information for your product, or product features.
-In order to query your data efficiently and avoid duplicate or inconsistent data, Explore groups your data into multiple data tables.
+Explore datasets contain all of the available information for your product.
+To query your data efficiently and avoid duplicate or inconsistent data, Explore groups your data into multiple data tables.
 You can think of a data table as a kind of "box" in which your data is stored.
-Each data table is not isolated, they are joined to one another by connection points special attributes that act as unique identifiers for each row of data in the table.
+Each data table is not isolated; instead, they're joined to one another by connection points special attributes that act as unique identifiers for each row of data in the table.

 In the example diagram below, ticket data is stored in the Tickets data table and user data is stored in a separate Users data table.
 These data tables are joined in the datasets using connection points special attributes.

-When a user runs a query, Explore determines which tables contain the required metrics and attributes and if the tables need to be joined.
-If the required metrics and attributes are located in one table then no connections (or joins) are made.
-An example of this is a query that counts ticket IDs by status.
+When a user runs a report, Explore determines which tables contain the required metrics and attributes and whether the tables need to be joined.
+If the required metrics and attributes are located in one table, then no connections (or joins) are made.
+An example of this is a report that counts ticket IDs by status.

-However, if the required metrics and attributes are in multiple data tables then the tables will be joined.
-An example of this is a query that counts ticket updates by assignee name.
+However, if the required metrics and attributes are in multiple data tables, then the tables will be joined.
+An example of this is a report that counts ticket updates by assignee name.
 In this case, the Ticket updates, Tickets, and Users tables are joined to generate the result.

 Explore data tables are connected using the LEFT JOIN method.
-This means that when the tables are joined, the query returns all rows from the table on the left, even if there are no matches from the table on the right.
-In the example above, a count of ticket ids by assignee name will return all tickets with or without an assignee.
+This means that when the tables are joined, the report returns all rows from the table on the left, even if there are no matches from the table on the right.
+In the example above, a count of ticket IDs by assignee name will return all tickets with or without an assignee.

-In some cases, it is technically not possible to store data in multiple data tables due to the high volume of the data or high speed of the query execution required.
+In some cases, it's technically not possible to store data in multiple data tables due to the high volume of the data or high speed of the report execution required.
 An example of this is the Backlog dataset.
 This uses only one table for storing data.